 I think that will be judged by every user who tries the HD8xx and while the bass numbers do look good, I never felt the HD800s was lacking in the 2-4kHz range and worry that the “improvements” in that area may be too much of a good thing.

 The other chart provided by Drop/Head-fi compares the total harmonic distortion (THD) between the HD800s and HD8xx and shows that from 1kHz up, the HD8xx has a higher level of distortion than the HD800s.

 So is it better or just different?

-This all sounds really promising for the HD8xx as it will be handmade in Germany per the documentation, but Alex left Sennheiser in 2019 and patents filed in the years leading up to his departure suggest he was focused on a planar transducer rather than investigating improvements in the 800 series drivers.
+This all sounds really promising for the HD8xx as it will be handmade in Germany per the documentation, but Axel left Sennheiser in 2019 and patents filed in the years leading up to his departure suggest he was focused on a planar transducer rather than investigating improvements in the 800 series drivers.

-In an interview with Crutchfield staff, Alex admitted that the driver in the HD820 was the same as the HD800s and the effort to develop the 820 was largely finding the right material for the enclosure (Gorilla glass) and the right shape to direct reflections away from the ear.
+In an interview with Crutchfield staff, Axel admitted that the driver in the HD820 was the same as the HD800s and the effort to develop the 820 was largely finding the right material for the enclosure (Gorilla glass) and the right shape to direct reflections away from the ear.

 That would suggest that his focus on improving the ring driver ended somewhere around the release of the HD800s and patent dates support that as the most recent patent for the ring driver was filed in 2015 in Germany.

-Based on the collected evidence, we must assume the driver in the HD8xx will be the first model not designed and tested by Alex.
+Based on the collected evidence, we must assume the driver in the HD8xx will be the first model not designed and tested by Axel.
 The new designer may be very talented as well; we simply don’t know yet and we are being asked to take a huge financial leap of faith.